 Not only do infused waters provide a variety of wonderful flavor options to your water, you’ll also gain the nutritional benefits from the product and herbs.
 It’s pretty easy to make infused water, but you should keep a few things in mind before you make your first batch of infused water.

-What Type of Water To Use
+What Type of Water Should You Use?

 When making infused water, it’s best to use filtered water.
 Filtered water is cleaner and will help to boost the overall quality and flavor of your infused water.
 If you don’t have access to enough water to fill your water pitcher, go ahead and use tap when necessary but if possible, try to get filtered water when you can.